 Jamie practices exclusively in the areas of personal injury and clinical negligence.
 His practice now primarily focuses upon claims involving catastrophic injury of substantial value.

-He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who is “frequently instructed in high-value matters of extreme severity,” “fiercely intellectual, with a very analytical brain” with “an excellent grasp of complex medicine,” and an “empathetic and approachable attitude” which results in an “ability to build a rapport with clients from a wide range of backgrounds.”
+He is consistently ranked as a leading barrister for personal injury and clinical negligence work in Chambers UK and the Legal 500, having been described therein as “a great all-round barrister” who “has a particular focus on cases involving catastrophic injury and death” and is “likeable, very approachable” with “an incredibly sharp mind”.

 Jamie’s experience of serious injury litigation includes the following:

 He also has experience of claims involving epilepsy, including a recent claim (with Leading Counsel) of brain damage and uncontrolled epilepsy which settled for 6.5 million at a roundtable settlement meeting.

 In the clinical negligence context Jamie is involved in a number of ongoing cerebral palsy claims, including claims with a potential (capitalised) value in excess of 10 million and recently settled two ‘wrongful birth’ claims at roundtable settlement meetings for children born with brain malformations: one (where he acted alone against a Q.C.) for £800,000 and one (with Leading Counsel) for 6 million.

 He has been praised by Chambers UK as being “particularly knowledgeable in spinal injury” (2017) and displaying an “impressive aptitude in tackling difficult causation and quantum issues in claims involving spinal and brain injuries” (2021).
 Recent work in this area includes a case of spinal cord injury caused by the negligent administration of a spinal block which settled for 450,000, and a case involving the failure to diagnose spinal tuberculosis resulting in cervical myelopathy which settled for 550,000.

-He has been involved in a number of cases involving lower limb amputation, including a recent case of below knee amputation following an accident at work that settled for 1.3 million and a claim for above knee amputation following a motorcycle accident (with Leading Counsel) which settled at a roundtable meeting for 1.6 million.
+He has been involved in a number of cases involving lower limb amputation, including a recent case of below knee amputation following an accident at work that settled for 1.3 million and a claim for above knee amputation following a motorcycle accident which settled at a roundtable meeting (with Leading Counsel) for 1.6 million.

 Serious Orthopaedic Injury and Pain Syndromes